tabbykatz/holberton-system_engineering-devops/0x00-shell_basics/README.md

+0x00- shell basics

+Welcome to the readme for this set of shell projects.

 Task 0 This script prints the absolute pathname of  my current working  directory.
 Task 1 This script displays the contents of my current directory.
 Task 2 This script brings the user to the home directory.